 Email newsletter or blog

 Selling through an email list or blog gives you a direct line to an engaged audience.
 Like social media, you need a checkout link or hosted page to actually collect payments.
-This method is highly targeted and cost-effective, making it a great option for creators who have built a loyal following.
+This method is highly targeted and cost-effective, making it a great option for creators with a loyal following.

 What is the best digital product for me to sell?

 A million-dollar question!
-When it comes to the question of what digital products to sell, selecting something that aligns with your expertise, target market, and goals is always your best bet.
+When it comes to choosing which digital products to sell, selecting something that aligns with your expertise, target market, and goals is always your best bet.

 Here are some tips for consideration when deciding what digital products to sell:

-- Understand your strengths: Identify your expertise, passions, and skills to determine the type of digital product that aligns with your knowledge and interests.
+- Understand your strengths: Identify your expertise, passions, and skills to determine which digital product aligns with your knowledge and interests.
 Consider what you are passionate about creating or sharing with your audience.

 - Target audience analysis: Conduct research to understand your target audience's needs, preferences, and pain points.
 Tailor your digital product to address specific problems or provide solutions that resonate with your potential customers.